 Reading is central to English work in school, with the aim for all children being able to read fluently and with confidence, in any subject by the time they leave Oxon school.
-Children are encouraged to develop a 'love' of reading.
 Once teachers are confident in a child's ability to decode, they are provided with opportunities to read widely and often from carefully selected, quality, age-appropriate texts.
 Individual reading materials are carefully graded by reading levels known as ‘Book Bands’.
 Books are selected from a number of different commercial sources.
 ‘Real’ books are included in the ‘Book Bands’.
 Across the school, the children are encouraged to develop the habit of reading widely and often both for pleasure and information.
-Other reading materials are available in school including fully and partly decodable phonic books to aid children needing phonics support; year group texts for sharing; books to support specific children (for example dyslexic); and topic collection class library books to support cross-curricular work.
+Children are encouraged to develop a 'love' of reading.
+Each classroom has well-stocked reading areas; year group age-appropriate texts for adults to share with the children; topic collection class library books to support cross-curricular work; and access to books to support specific children (for example dyslexic).
+Additional resources such as educational newspapers and magazines are also included in the KS2 classrooms.
+Whole school and year group specific reading experiences to develop a ‘love’ of reading and encourage the children to read a wide variety of text for enjoyment and information include assemblies promoting reading; regular author visits; World Book Day activities; participation in the ‘STFC Reading the Game’ programme and ‘Shrewsbury Bookfest events’.

 The writing skills of transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing) are developed through a range of carefully selected activities.
 The children are encouraged to draft, reflect upon and improve their written work following appropriate feedback.